-All fundraising activities must be handled through Kristi Davidson.
+All fundraising activities must be handled through the Office Manager.
 Well in advance, a fundraiser request form must be filled out and signed by the club/team, advisor/coach, ASB cabinet representative, ASB Treasurer, and Primary Advisor.

 It is critical that all appropriate procedures are followed when having a fundraiser.
-Please meet with Kristi, Monique, and Annette prior to the fundraiser to help ensure all necessary steps are followed.
+Please meet with the Office Manager and administration prior to the fundraiser to help insure all necessary steps are followed.